hansen1416/UH-1/README-Humanoid-X.md

 *other files and folders in the repo*
 ```

+You may refer to [this repo](https://github.com/song-siqi/retarget2humanoid) for more information about the implementation of the retargeting process, which besides includes the code for retargeting on Unitree G1 robot.

 ### Usage

 The first step to the retargeting process is to optimize for the best `betas` param of the SMPL-X model to better reshape the human model to the humanoid pose.
 This process is done in the `optim_betas_smplx.py`.
 In this file, the default pose of the humanoid robot can be set by setting the default dof pose.
 The range of the `betas` param can be set to avoid over deforming of the humanoid robot.
 The optimized `betas` param will be exported into a new file.